EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/20_how-to-create-indexes-kv-table.md

 1. Use the `KV_NAMED_INDEX` with two parameters.
 2. Pass the name of the index as the first parameter.
 The parameter must be a qualified `eosio::name`.
 See documentation for the [eosio name restrictions](https://developers.eos.io/welcome/latest/glossary/index#account-name).
 3. Pass the name of the property for which the index is defined as the second parameter.
+4. Call `init()` of the base class in the constructor of `address_table` type and pass the contract name as the first parameter and `first_name` index defined previously, by the KV_NAMED_INDEX macro, as the second parameter.

 The property used for the second parameter must be of template type `std::tuple`.
 The first parameter must be the type of the property indexed non-uniquely, in our case the type `std::string` is used because `first_name` is the property indexed non-uniquely.
 And the last parameter of the tuple type must be the type of a property name which is unique.
 In our case the type `eosio::name` is used because property `account_name` is unique.
 Multiple properties can be indexed non-uniquely as well.
-In this case the first parameters types correspond to the properties being indexed.
+In this case the first parameter types correspond to the properties being indexed.
 And, as previously already mentioned, the last parameter correspond to the type of a property name which is unique.

 Refer to the following reference implementation of a non-unique index on property `account_name` using macro `KV_NAMED_INDEX`: